 At Westside Behavioral Health, Dr. Wilbur provides assessment and treatment for individuals, couples, and families.
 She works with adolescents and adults and specializes in the treatment of trauma.
 In addition, her clinical interests include issues related to mood, anxiety, anger, substance abuse, self-esteem/ body image, grief/ loss and LGBTQ issues.
 Dr. Wilbur believes that coming to therapy is a courageous step in the path to healing and self-care and enjoys a collaborative approach with her clients.
 She uses a collective style of relational and CBT (Cognitive Behavioral Therapy) to assist in the treatment of her clients.

 Michael Weiner, LICSW, received his B.A. from Brandeis University and his MSW from Simmons College.
-In addition, Mr. Weiner completed two years of post-graduate training in couples and family therapy at The Family Institute of Cambridge, completed 2 years of Internal Family Systems (IFS) training, and worked on the Med-Psych inpatient unit at Boston University Medical Center (now Boston Medical Center) for several years before taking a psychotherapy position in the Behavioral Health Department at Bridgewater Goddard Park Medical Associates.
+He completed two years of post-graduate studies in couples and family therapy at The Family Institute of Cambridge, and completed Levels 1 and 2 of Internal Family Systems (IFS) training.
+Mr. Weiner worked on the Med-Psych inpatient unit at Boston University Medical Center (now Boston Medical Center) for several years before taking a psychotherapy position in the Behavioral Health Department at Bridgewater Goddard Park Medical Associates.

 Mr. Weiner provides a range of therapeutic services, including assessment and evidence-based psychotherapy with adults and adolescents experiencing anxiety, mood disorders and difficulties with self-esteem, as well as couples therapy.
 His clinical interests include ADHD, substance abuse, relationship difficulties, divorce issues, working with issues pertinent to college students, LGBTQ issues, Employee Assistance Program (EAP) issues and the reintegration of military personnel and their families.